amirtds/airbnb-listings-finder/SEARCH_LISTINGS_EXAMPLE.md

 # Search Listings Endpoint

 ## Overview
-The `/api/search/listings` endpoint allows you to search for Airbnb listings by location and retrieve **only the listing IDs and URLs** without scraping detailed information.
-This endpoint automatically loops through all available pages to find all possible listings.
+The `/api/search/listings` endpoint allows you to search for Airbnb listings by location and retrieve **links plus summary metadata** without scraping the full listing page.
+This endpoint automatically loops through all available pages to find as many listings as possible (up to the `maxListings` limit).

 ## Endpoint
 ```